defano/wyldcard/README.md

 `tool`          | Returns the name of the currently selected tool.
 Example: `if the tool is "brush" then answer "Happy painting!"`
 `trunc`         | Returns the integer portion of the given numerical argument; for example `the trunc of 8.99` yields `8`.
 `value`         | Evaluates the given factor as a HyperTalk expression and returns the result.
 Example: `the value of ("3" & "*4")` yields `12`.
+`voices`        | Returns a list of installed voices.
+This function is unique to HyperTalk Java and does not exist in HyperCard.

 ### User-defined functions